 Enter any Number :13 13 * 1 = 13 13 * 2 = 26 13 * 3 = 39 13 * 4 = 52 13 * 5 = 65 13 * 6 = 78 13 * 7 = 91 13 * 8 = 104 13 * 9 = 117 13 * 10 = 130

-Method 2: Print Multiplication table using Function
+Method 2: Print the Multiplication Table in Python Using the Function

 This way, we reduce the compiling time and increase the coding lines.
-In the example of Multiplication Table in Python, multiplication operations will be performed again and again.
+In the example of a multiplication table in python, multiplication operations will be performed again and again.
 So we will write the “function multiply” with two input parameters.
 And the return parameter will be the result, just like the below code.

-Program to print Multiplication table using Functions
+Python Program to Print Multiplication Table Using Functions

 def multiply(num,count): return num * count n = int(input("Enter any Number :")); i = 1 for i in range(1,11): print(n," * ",i," = ",multiply(n,i)) i = i + 1